sylvainprigent/scixtracerpy/README.md

 # SciXtracerPy

-Python implementation of the scientific experiment data management system calles SciXtracer
+Python implementation of the scientific experiment data management system called SciXtracer

 # Documentation

+The demo script ``demo.py`` shows a basic usage of the library

 The documentation is available [here](https://sylvainprigent.github.io/scixtracer).